 - As importantly, by establishing strong relationships with other institutions and organizations that also provide entrepreneur-facing services here, our region has become the hub of a vibrant ecosystem working to increase opportunities for new business creation.
 There is now a consistent collaboration among assets in our community, connecting entrepreneurs with the resources they need to be successful.
 That robust network mentioned above has allowed us to multiply the impact of funding provided to those organizations.
 Whether through technology transfer, student initiatives or collaborative events, those partnerships have resulted in an even greater number of new businesses being successfully launched in our region.

 - Finally, our collective efforts reflect a vibrant and resurgent community that is inspiring a new generation of entrepreneurs here.
 Startups working with KEC and other organizations are invigorating the region, creating opportunities to work in exciting, cutting edge businesses that will attract an innovative, diverse and talented pool of new workers to East Tennessee.

-Our experience working with these businesses over the past eighteen months have taught us that entrepreneurs add both economic and social value to a community.
+Our experience working with these businesses have taught us that entrepreneurs add both economic and social value to a community.
 As with many other communities nationally, there is a growing trend in East Tennessee toward a startup culture that embraces innovation and creativity, is less risk averse, and is becoming more accepting of failure.
 That trend is both the result of, and creates the demand for, organizations that can help support and nurture that process.